cfengine/documentation/reference/promise-types.markdown

 #### log_repaired

+**Description**: The name of a file to which `log_string` will be saved for repaired promises.

 **Type**: `string`

 **Allowed input range**: `stdout|udp_syslog|("?[a-zA-Z]:\\.*)|(/.*)`

-**Description**: The `log_repaired` string should contain the filename of a file to which log\_string will be saved, if undefined it goes to the system logger.
+This string should be the full path to a text file which will contain the log, or one of the following special values:

+* `stdout`

+Send the log message to the standard output, prefixed with an L: to indicate a log message.

+* `udp_syslog`

+Attempt to connect to the `syslog_server` defined in body common control and log the message there, assuming the server is configured to receive the request.

 **Example**:

 ```cf3
      bundle agent test
      {
      vars: